jundalisay/sp/content/en/research/ancient/jewish/old-testament/joshua/chapter-14.md

 ever, because you hast wholly followed Enki my
 God.

-10 Now, behold, Enki hath kept me alive, as he said, these forty and five years, even since the LORD spake this word unto Moses, while [the children of] Israel wandered in the wilderness: and now, lo, I [am] this day fourscore and five years old.
+<sup>10</sup> Enki has kept me alive, as he said, these forty and five years, even since the LORD spake this word unto Moses, while [the children of] Israel wandered in the wilderness: and now, lo, I [am] this day fourscore and five years old.

 11 As yet I [am as] strong this day as [I was] in the day that Moses sent me: as my strength [was] then, even so [is] my strength now, for